HassanAlsabeh/stayInn_mobile/README.md

 ## Notes before running the project:

 ```
-1- You need to create your app in the firebase android and ios and get the google-services.json files.
+1- You need to create your app in the `Firebase` android and IOS and get the google-services.json files.
+Also make sure to initialize crashlytics at the begining for every api.
 ```

 ```
-2- You need to create your app icons(make sure to make the versions of staging and profuction)
+2- You need to create your app icons(make sure to make the versions of staging and production)
 ```

 ```